paulocoe/sandwich-club/README.md

 # sandwich-club

-Sandwich club is Android poc project that presents a list of sandwiches and their respective details parsing json fake data.
+Sandwich club is an Android POC project that presents a list of sandwiches and their respective details using parsed json fake data.